nishant304/instamojo-android-sdk/Readme.md

 - If `orderID` is valid, the user is shown the available payment modes.
 This will take him via the payment process as per mode selected.
 - Once a payment is completed, a callback is received in your android activity with the `payment_id`, `transaction_id` and `payment_status`.
 - Your app shows the success / failure screen based on the payment status (either `Credit` or `Failure`).
-- For more details on the payment, your app may make a request to your backend servers with the `transaction_id`, which then returns the details after fetching the same from Instamojo servers.
+- For more details on the payment, your app may make a request to your backend servers with the `transaction_id`, which then returns the details after fetching the same from Instamojo server.

 ## Sample Application